 Compulsory e-invoicing in the public sector

-As of 1 April 2019, all purchases in the public sector are required by law to be invoiced electronically.
+Since 1 April 2019, all purchases in the public sector are required by law to be invoiced electronically.
 This requirement is part of efforts to make public administration more efficient throughout the EU.

 In Lupin (Proceedo) you will process purchasing and supplier invoices.
 All invoices are processed electronically.
 During a transition period, there will be two versions of Lupin for some users.
 Read more about it in the documents under News below.
 User guides for the different versions are available below: